Advanced Workflows with Parallel steps

 Finally if you don’t care about the completion status the syntax is:

-finished is the default behavior so you can omit the last two lines (i.e. the
+skipped/success is the default behavior so if omit the last two lines (i.e. the

-main_clone is reserved for the automatic clone that takes place in the beginning of pipelines that are linked to a git repository.
+main_cloneis reserved for the automatic clone that takes place in the beginning of pipelines that are linked to a git repository.
+You need to define which steps depend on it (probably the start of your graph) so that

 As an example let’s assume that you have the following steps in a pipeline